 Lt.
 Col. Papakie is an Inspector General with the 171st Air Refueling Wing of the Pennsylvania National Guard.
 She joined her unit right out of high school, while attending college.
 Her 27-year career includes service as a public affairs officer and a military equal opportunity officer at her base in Pittsburgh and as a sexual assault prevention and response program manager in Afghanistan in 2010.
 A former public affairs officer for the City of Pittsburgh Police, Dr. Papakie is now chairwoman of the Journalism Department at Indiana University of Pennsylvania.

 Parking lots are available on Smallman Street.
 Rates and staffing vary.
 Metered street parking is available around the History Center and is free after 6 p.m.

 Heinz History Center, 1212 Smallman Street, Pittsburgh, PA 15222 (in the Strip District).
 Take elevators to 5th floor.

 Question cards will be distributed and collected from the audience.
 Moderator David Shribman will review questions and select those to be asked of panelists.

-Attendance is free but registration is requested.
+Admission is free but please pre-register.
 Visit the registration page at www.post-gazette.com/tmregister or call 412-263-3850.
 Include names of attendees.